 Having lessons with Al meant I had a 100 mile round trip but it was certainly worth it.
 A wonderful teacher who has a true love of music which makes all the difference to students.
 Gave me the confidence to go to my first open mic night too!

-I have been teaching for 24 years and spent many years composing and arranging for varying ensemble sizes professionally.
-I lectured improvisation and arrangement at Exeter College and taught musicianship skills and composition for South West Music School as well as leading and working collaboratively on a range of workshops and residentials for both.
-More recently I have been engaged in some small group workshops for Bristol Pre-Conservatoire and with the Tommaso Starace Quartet.
+I have been teaching for 25 years and spent many years composing and arranging for varying ensemble sizes professionally.
+Beyond my ongoing provision of private tuition I have lectured improvisation and arrangement at Exeter College and taught musicianship skills and composition for South West Music School as well as leading and working collaboratively on a range of workshops and residentials for both.
+More recently I have been engaged in some small group workshops for Bristol Pre-Conservatoire and with the Tommaso Starace Quartet as well as coaching Masters students for the Exeter Academy of Music and Sound.

 I received a BA (Hons) degree in Music from Colchester Institute in 1993 and subsequently a PCGE in Secondary Music from Bretton Hall in 1994.

-Since then I have taught both privately (1994 – ) and also for Devon Youth Music (1994 – 2004), Devon County Council (2004 – 2009), Exeter College (2007 – 2016) & South West Music School (2008 – 2014).
+Since then I have taught both privately (1994 – ), for Devon Youth Music (1994 – 2004), Devon County Council (2004 – 2009), Exeter College (2007 – 2016), South West Music School (2008 – 2014) and Exeter Academy of Music and Sound (2018 - ).
 I have also been engaged for freelance ensemble coaching by Devon Youth Jazz Orchestra, Bristol Pre-Conservertoire and as part of various touring jazz ensembles including the Tomasso Starace Quartet.

 guitarist / composer / vocalist / lecturer